 Throughout the course of a child’s life, he or she may have many distinct influences and relationships with family members.
 Often, one of the most important of these relationships is that which exists between the child and his or her grandparents.
 In some cases, a secure, sustained relationship between a child and his or her grandparents is profoundly beneficial.
 In these instances, parents may encourage and foster this relationship because it is in their child’s best interests.
 In other cases, family dynamics, resentment, and conflict after divorce can lead one parent to prevent their child’s grandparents from having access to their grandchildren.
-When issues involving grandparents’ rights to visitation arise, it is important to seek knowledgeable legal counsel from an attorney who can explain the rights and potential options available to both parents and grandparents in these situations.
+When issues involving grandparents’ rights to visitation arise, it is important to seek knowledgeable legal counsel from a team of experienced grandparents’ rights attorneys who can explain the rights and potential options available to both parents and grandparents in these situations.

 Factors in Determining Grandparent Visitation in New Jersey